 Prawn Stock

+Let’s talk prawn heads—the unsung heroes of this prawn risotto recipe.
 I have said it before and I will say it again, if you aren’t using prawn heads in your prawn based meals then you are missing out on so much flavour!
-Prawn heads are little pockets of flavour.
-Not only by using them does it minimise food waste, but it also creates such a rich depth of flavour in anything you use them in.
-The prawn heads are fried off in lots of olive oil and then left to simmer with vegetables and salt and pepper for 1 hour to create a beautiful stock for the risotto.
-You can also use this prawn stock recipe is so many other seafood based recipes that require stock!
+These little pockets of flavour are like hidden treasure chests, bursting with a world of taste.
+Not only by using them does it minimise food waste, but it also creates such a rich depth of flavour that will take your dishes to new heights.

 My tips on making the best risotto